 How to write an effective buyer request on Fiverr?

 You can download proposal templates and reuse them with little customization.
 But this is not the permanent solution.
 Because everyone’s requirement is different.
-And switching from templates to templates can be very tough & redundant.
+And switching from template to template can be very tough & redundant.

 So if you learn the process of writing an effective proposal, this will help you to convert a lot.
 At least you will hear back from many of the prospects.